CZ-NIC/yangson/docs/glossary.rst

    schema path

-       A string of slash-separated schema node names in the form [*module_name*\ ``:``]\ *node_name*.
-The initial component must always be qualified with a module name.
+       A string of slash-separated schema node names in the form [*module_name*\ ``:``]\ *schema_node_name*.
+The initial
+       component must always be qualified with a module name.
 Any subsequent component is qualified with a module name if and only if its namespace is different from the previous component.
 A schema path is always absolute, i.e. starts at the top of the schema.
 A leading slash is optional.
 Python type alias for the schema path is :const:`SchemaPath`.

+   data path

+       A special form of :term:`schema path` containing only names of *data nodes*.
+The relationship of data path and schema path is analogical to how :term:`data route` is related to :term:`schema route`.

    schema node identifier